 - There are four color-coded pads.
 Combined, Sand Dollars can be used for almost any job.
 Each color is designed for use in very specific situations.
 See the chart below:

 At City Floor Supply, we appreciate PSA sheets and screens, and we stock them.
 They’re excellent for certain applications.
 But it’s good to know the other options out there so you can make the most informed decision about your abrasive choice for every job.
+Shop our full series of sanding belt abrasives for your hardwood sanding job.

 Norton Red Heat is another revolutionary system offered by Norton, which offers an extremely clean yet aggressive cut.
 Check out our blog post on Red Heat for more details.